lauzel/devops-interview/README.md

 A Kubernetes cluster is available to deploy your app.
 You may use the public Docker Hub to publish your image.

-## Bonus
+## 2.1 Bonus

 Once deployed, we should be able to monitor the application: basic memory/CPU usage, HTTP codes, eventual errors… So if you still have time:

 - The deployed ingress should only allow whitelisted IP addresses
 - Add a monitoring service in your manifest (like Grafana) and connect it
-- Secure your app with a certificate (you can use LetsEncrypt)
+- Secure your app with a certificate (you can use LetsEncrypt).
+A letsencrypt issuer is already deployed, its name is `letsencrypt-prod`

+letsencrypt-prod
 # 3. Technical Questions (bonus)